jacobvarner/hoops-blog/_posts/2016-12-8-SEC-Basketball-in-the-Ranks-Early-December.md

 Like I said at the beginning, each rating/ranking system has its own positives and negatives, but when combining 12 of the most popular systems in use today, we can get a pretty good look at where each SEC basketball team stands.
 If you want to look at a team's outlook, it's best to look at the predictive rankings.
 If you want to see how a team has been doing objectively, then take a look at their computer rankings.
 If you want to see how a team has been doing subjectively, with a emphasis on recent performance, look at how each team is ranked in the polls.

 Stats and matchups tell a lot about college basketball, but the best way to evaluate a team is to watch them yourselves.
-That's why I also release my own (SEC Power Rankings)[http://hoops.jacobvarner.com/tag/sec-power-rankings/] each week based on what I have seen from each team in the league.
+That's why I also release my own [SEC Power Rankings](http://hoops.jacobvarner.com/tag/sec-power-rankings/) each week based on what I have seen from each team in the league.
 These, like a typical poll, weigh recent performance as well as the team's resume or past achievements.

-I hope you enjoyed this look at each SEC basketball team's rankings and if there is any poll you think I should or shouldn't have added, I'd love any feedback over on (Twitter)[https://www.twitter.com/jacobvarner14].
+I hope you enjoyed this look at each SEC basketball team's rankings and if there is any poll you think I should or shouldn't have added, I'd love any feedback over on [Twitter](https://www.twitter.com/jacobvarner14).
 I'd like to hear what others like about certain polls and not whether I should or shouldn't include a poll because it "hates" your team or doesn't favor them.